 Complimentary executive lounge access for Finest customers

 Complimentary airport lounge access (complimentary with Finest holiday package including flights and accommodation): Belfast International Business Lounge; Escape Lounge at Manchester (all terminals), London Stansted and East Midlands; Exeter Executive Lounge; No1 Traveller Lounge at Birmingham, Edinburgh, London Gatwick (North and South Terminals) and London Heathrow (Terminal 3); Aer Lingus Gold Circle Lounge at London Heathrow (Terminal 2); Servisair Lounges at Bristol, Cardiff, Liverpool and Luton; Aspire Lounge at Newcastle; Yorkshire Premier Lounge at Leeds Bradford.
 Most lounges do accept children but please check www.executivelounges.comor www.no1lounges.com for full details.
-Any groups over 10 people must advise us if they wish to use the executive lounge.
-The lounges will not accept large bookings over 10, if not advised in advance.
+Group bookings (parties travelling in 6 passengers or more) are on a request basis with each lounge.
+Lounge use will only be requested when a booking is made.
+The lead passenger of the group will be advised if this has been unsuccessful.
 Your lounge voucher will be available online.
 We reserve the right to cancel the complimentary access at any time.

 Visa, Health, Passport, Travel Documentation